LaisRast/discrete-hopf-fibrations/README.md

 # Discrete Hopf Fibrations

 This gallery shows polar orbit polytopes for the cyclic-type tubical groups with all choices of special starting points.
-It is based on the forthcoming article
-Towards a Geometric Understanding of the 4-Dimensional Point Groups by Laith Rastanawi and Günter Rote.
+It is based on the article [Towards a Geometric Understanding of the 4-Dimensional Point Groups](http://arxiv.org/abs/2205.04965) by Laith Rastanawi and Günter Rote.

 The main goal of the gallery is to show cell decomposition of these polytopes into tubes (discrete Hopf fibrations), and how these tubes are structured and